Warm weather is here in Canada and other parts of the world, hopefully for a few months.

-It is easy to sit in our back yards or hang around the pool, having a few drinks with friends and family and forgetting about locking the front door or leaving windows wide open away from our view.
-How many times have you said, “the gate’s unlocked, come on through?”
+It is easy to sit in our backyards or hang around the pool, having a few drinks with friends and family and forgetting about locking the front door or leaving windows wide open away from our view.
+How many times have you said, “The gate’s unlocked, come on through?”
 This is OK if it is in your backyard, you have a view of the gate, and you are expecting someone.

 Some Interesting Statistics